Gdub662/labs/windows/windows-containers/WindowsContainers.md

 docker image pull mcr.microsoft.com/windows/nanoserver:1809
 ```

 This downloads Microsoft's [Nano Server](https://hub.docker.com/_/microsoft-windows-nanoserver) Docker image onto your environment.
-That image is a minimal Windows server operating system, packaged to run as a Docker container.
+Thatdocker image pull mcr.microsoft.com/windows/nanoserver:1809 image is a minimal Windows server operating system, packaged to run as a Docker container.
 You can use it as the base for your own apps, or you can run containers from it directly.

 Try a simple container, passing a command for the container to run: